In the world of human resources, it sometimes feels like the Great Recession never ended.

 Video can even add value — enabling viewers to rewind and replay important points, search for content spoken or shown during the video, and to revisit concepts at a later date without needing to reschedule the presenter.

-Check out our free white paper, Your Anytime Anywhere Corporate Classroom, for 14 more ways to use video for formal and informal learning — and why now is the time to start doing even more.
+Check out our free white paper for 14 more ways to use video for formal and informal learning — and why now is the time to start doing even more.

 Video helps to solve that — offering a combination of images, text, movement, human faces, animation a more to create a medium far more engaging than print alone.
 Video presentations have been shown to help boost recall — meaning they make your message more memorable.
 And as Forrester notes, a video is far more likely to be reviewed than an email or memo — meaning more people will see your message in the first place.